dievus/threader3000/README.md

 **Will this tool help me pass the OSCP?**

 This tool, when used correctly, helped me pass the OSCP exam.
 The OSCP is all about time management and enumeration.
 I give you a tool that is quick and conducts good single target scanning.
 It's up to you to use it.

+**Can I make pull requests with changes that I think are best for Threader3000?**

+You can, but these will likely be denied.
+Threader3000 is a tool I wrote to meet my needs in the field, and I've simply shared it with everyone.
+If you find an issue that causes significant issues, please report it, however changes to code on how a user thinks it should be better written or how the user feels it should function will be denied.